dbolotov/human_activity_recognition_with_vw/README.md

 1  |b1 Woman |b2 46 |b3 1.62 |b4 75 |b5 28.6 |a6 -3 |a7 92 |a8 -63 |a9 -23 |a10 18 |a11 -19 |a12 5 |a13 104 |a14 -92 |a15 -150 |a16 -103 |a17 -147
 ```

 VW allows inclusion of quadratic and cubic feature interactions.
-For the namespace above, all quadratic interactions between accelerometer features could be specified with -q aa.
+For the namespace above, all quadratic interactions between accelerometer features could be specified with `-q aa`.

 ###Training and testing

+This procedure takes the following steps:
+[1] Split data into training and test sets
+[2] Train model using training set
+[3] Evaluate model using training and test sets.
+Classification accuracy and confusion matrices were used to check performance.

+Evaluating on both training and test sets allows to get a sense of how well the algorithm generalizes.

 - average loss plot
 - accuracy vs training examples plot